dannycab/dannycab.github.io/content/teaching/index.md

 ---

-## Other Teaching Things
+## other teaching things

-- **I love helping people learn.** I was fortunate to be selected by MSU for [a video highlighting my commitment to teaching](https://youtube.com/watch?v=xkZooG2Nk8Q).
+**I love helping people learn.** I was fortunate to be selected by MSU for [a video highlighting my commitment to teaching](https://youtube.com/watch?v=xkZooG2Nk8Q).
 The video stars students from the Spring 2019 PHY 482 class.
-- **Do you need a recommendation letter?** Please go to [this page](/recletter/) for more information.
-The more information you can provide, the better letter I can write.